mandeepmehra/k8-monitoring-prometheus/README.md

 In a production setup its never advisable to install monitoring tool on the same infra/platform that is being monitored.

-To monitor k8s with Prometheus it must be installed outside of the cluster
+To monitor k8s with Prometheus it must be installed outside of the cluster since if k8s cluster goes down then it leaves the support personnel  in dark to look for problem.

 # Setup